FlorescuAndrei/17-kubernetes-spring-mysql-demo/README.md

 Steps:
  1. Start minikube
     -  minikube start --driver hyperv
     Additional commands that may be useful:
-      -  minikube start --memory=4098 --driver hyperv &emsp; #if you need more memory (default 2200)
+      -  minikube start --memory=4098 --driver hyperv &emsp; &emsp; #if you need more memory (default 2200)
-      -  minikube delete  @ensp; #destroy all files in minikube
+      -  minikube delete  &ensp; #destroy all files in minikube

   2. Create namespace for the app.
 Optional step
      -  kubectl get ns